Lockframe/Firefox-WinUI/README.md

 - `uc.winui.centered-url` - Center aligns the URL in the URL Bar
 - `uc.winui.centered-url-alt` - Center aligns the URL in the URL Bar but moves it back to the left when selected
 - `uc.winui.extra-highlights` - Adds more highlights to the active tab and context menu
-- `uc.winui.grayer-tabbed` - Reduces the saturation of the Mica backdrop in dark mode
 - `uc.winui.hide-shortcuts` - Hide shortcut hints in menus and panels
 - `uc.winui.more-acrylic` - Extends the Acrylic texture into the navbar, bookmarks bar and the selected tab
 - `uc.winui.navbar-highlights` - Adds a highlight to the top of the navbar